List of Left Behind characters: Early life and rise to power

 Through his parents, Carpathia possesses a unique bloodline dating back to Ancient Rome, so he can actually claim to be a Roman descendant.
 This references both the early Christian belief that the Antichrist would come in the form of a Roman emperor, as well as the current premillennialist Christian view that the Antichrist will emerge from a "New Roman Empire".

 As a young child, Carpathia shows remarkable intelligence and athletic ability, and also proves to be extraordinarily manipulative, able to bend others to his will with relative ease.
 His handlers arrange for his mother to be eliminated, and Nicolae himself eventually demands the dispatch of his "father", a key to his rise to power.
 With his advisers and counselors, Carpathia forms a successful import-export business which quickly makes him a millionaire.
 After he becomes a millionaire, he is then taken by a demon to a desert, probably the Judaean Desert, where he is forced to live without food and water for 40 days.
-In contrast to Jesus's temptation, Nicolae falls for all three temptations, thus fully confirming that he will soon be the Antichrist.
+In contrast to the temptation of Christ, Nicolae falls for all three temptations, thus fully confirming that he will soon be the Antichrist.
 After that, he is then returned to Romania.
 He quickly grows bored with business and finance and, guided by the "kingmaker" Leon Fortunato, sets his sights on politics.

 At the age of 24, Carpathia steps into the political scene as a member of the lower house of the Parliament of Romania.
 Falling victim to Fortunato's blackmail, the President of Romania resigns, allowing Carpathia to assume power with the unanimous support of the country's parliament.
 He also finances an attempted invasion of Israel which is thwarted by God.

 Shortly thereafter, in the chaos following the Rapture, Carpathia is appointed United Nations Secretary-General.
 From this office, he converts the U.N. into the Global Community, appointing himself as that government's Supreme Potentate.

 After Carpathia establishes the Global Community, the governments of the United States, United Kingdom, and Egypt launch an uprising against him, resulting in WWIII.
 Carpathia allows his enemies to start the war so that the Community can "retaliate" by destroying them.

 Carpathia orders cities around the world, including neutral ones, to be obliterated to serve as an example to his enemies.
 London, Chicago, and other cities are nuked, resulting in millions of casualties, and blamed on the rebels.

 Having won the war, and with no government left to oppose him, Carpathia gains full dominion of the earth.